CuckooEXE/MouseTrap/README.md

     The server uses `http://` in the URI scheme to check for, and download, the newest binary.
 An attacker could host their own malicious binary and force a "mandatory" update on users.

+- Vulnerability #5: Information Disclosure of Applications

+    The server discloses various apps, such as recently used, and running, applications to anyone who queries the service on port 1979.
+This information is not encrypted, and is not protected by a password.

+- Vulnerability #6: Unauthenticated Process Termination

+    The server allows anyone to terminate any running process by name by sending a specially-crafted command to port 1979.
+This action does not require authentication, and is not protected by a password.

 ## Discovery